maradC/beginnerSwiftUI/README.md

-# Prework - Color Chnager
+# Prework - Color Changer

 Submitted by: Christopher Maradiaga

-Christopher Maradiaga is an app that when you click the button it will change the background and text
+Color Changer is an app that when you click the button it will change the color of the background and text

 Time spent: 8 hours spent in total